wbzhangslab/wbzhang.github.io/_pages/about.md

 # 🕵🏼‍♂️ Professional Service
 **Journal Reviewer**  <br>
 - IEEE Transactions on Knowledge and Data Engineering (TKDE)
 - IEEE Transactions on Mobile Computing (TMC)
+- IEEE Transactions on Network and Service Management (TNSM)

 **Conference Reviewer**  <br>
 - Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (ACM IMWUT 2025)